Neuroblastoma

 We treat neuroblastoma using X-rays and proton therapy.
 The best radiation treatment for your child depends on their tumor.

-Seattle Children’s has the ability to give a form of treatment that gets radiation into your child’s cancer cells via the bloodstream.
+Seattle Children’s is one of the few centers in the country to offer the treatment that gets radiation into your child’s cancer cells via the bloodstream.
 This type of radiation is called I-131-MIBG therapy.

 Radioactive iodine is attached to a chemical called MIBG that targets neuroblastoma tumors.
-Your child receives this infusion through a vein.
+We give this infusion through a vein.

-If your child has high-risk neuroblastoma, they may get very high doses of chemotherapy medicines and a transplant of their own bone marrow.
-This is called an autologous bone marrow transplant.
+If your child has high-risk neuroblastoma, they may get very high doses of chemotherapy medicines and a transplant of their own stem cells.
+This is called an autologous stem cell transplant.

-High-dose chemotherapy treats tumors more effectively than lower-dose chemotherapy.
+People with some tumor types need high-dose chemotherapy.
 But the drugs damage the bone marrow’s ability to make new blood cells.
-That is why your child needs an infusion of their healthy cells, which have been removed from your child’s body and stored before high-dose chemotherapy.
+That is why your child needs an infusion of healthy cells, which have been removed from their body and stored before high-dose chemotherapy.

-A second transplant, using cells from a healthy donor, is now part of standard therapy for children with high-risk neuroblastoma.
+A second autologous stem cell transplant (tandem transplant) is standard therapy for people with high-risk neuroblastoma.
 A national phase 3 COG clinical trial showed that the double transplant significantly improved patients’ 3-year survival.

 We do the transplants here at Seattle Children’s, working closely with our partner Fred Hutch.
+Fred Hutch pioneered stem cell transplants and is one of the largest transplant centers in the world.
 Learn more about our Pediatric Blood and Marrow Transplant Program.

 After transplant, your child will get 6 more months of treatment.
 The aim is to kill any cancer cells that may regrow and cause the disease to come back.